 Northern California has some of the most acclaimed golf courses in the world – Pebble Beach, Cypress Point, Olympic Club and Spanish Bay to name just a few.
 Here I take a look at the hidden gems in this spectacular region of the United States – and believe me there are some great tracks out here offering Pacific Ocean links golf, parkland golf, TPC golf and courses that are so far off the beaten track they supply ‘Caddyshacks’ and cabins for you to stay overnight, with BBQ areas thrown in for good measure.

 Of course there is so much else to see and do in Northern California that you may not want to take on the 20 courses in twelve days like I did.
 You could play 18 holes in the morning then hit the wine-tasting trails of Sonoma and Napa, or sample the delights of Monterey and its Aquarium and embark on some truly stunning drives.

-Rent out one of the beautifully appointed houses on the fairways of Greenhorn or Saddle Creeks, or if you’re in a group of eight or more check out the Caddyshack and Cabins at Greenhorn Creek and Stevinson Ranch.
+Rent out one of the beautifully appointed houses on the fairways of Greenhorn Creek or The Golf Club at Copper Valley, or if you’re in a group of eight or more check out the Caddyshack and Cabins at Greenhorn Creek and Stevinson Ranch.
 Or you can stay in a hotel right on the beach with its own spa while you play the sensational course of Monterey.
 The choice is yours – and what a choice.